 Stonewall Farm, Keene, NH

-While Stonewall Farm, as a nonprofit 120 acre educational center has existed for 20 years, its agricultural roots as a working farm reach back over 250 years to 1759.
+While Stonewall Farm has existed as a nonprofit 120-acre educational center for 20 years, its agricultural roots as a working farm reach back over 250 years to 1759.
 Successive families managed the fields, pastures, and woodlots through the Chase family, who owned and ran Stonewall Farm during most of the 20th century.
 They steadily grew a dairy presence which delivered fresh milk throughout Keene and nearby towns.
-In 1994 the Chase family transferred ownership to Michael Kidder who in turn partnered with other Keene community members to formally charter and secure all of the Stonewall Farm property under the current nonprofit agritourism organization.
-Buy certified organic dairy and crops for sale at the retail store.
+In 1994, the Chase family transferred ownership to Michael Kidder, who in turn partnered with other Keene community members to formally charter and secure all of the Stonewall Farm property under the current nonprofit agritourism organization.
+Today, you can find certified organic dairy and crops for sale at their retail store.

 Cheshire Garden, Winchester NH

 Winchester’s Cheshire Garden began in 1986 when Patti Powers and her husband, Ralph Legrande, a former chef, purchased a barren piece of land on Burt Hill Road with the goal of transforming it into fertile organic beds and an orchard for the business.
-Today, Cheshire Garden’s preserves, mustards and vinegars are made from organically grown heirloom berries, fruits and herbs.
+Today, Cheshire Garden’s preserves, mustards, and vinegars are made from organically grown heirloom berries, fruits, and herbs.
 Each jar and bottle is homegrown and handmade.
-Order on the website for worldwide shipping orcontact-free local pickup at the Tiny Farmstand.
+Order directly on their website with worldwide delivery or contact-free local pickup at the Tiny Farmstand.

 Bly Farm, Wolfeboro, NH